seemarahin/Seemarahin/README.md

-## Hi there 👋

 <!--
 **seemarahin/Seemarahin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--!>

-# 👋🏻 Hi there!
+## 👋🏻 Hi there!
 I'm Seemarahin Shaikh, I'm a...

-- 💻 Self-taught Power Platform developer
+- 💻 Self-taught Power Platform developer</n>
 - 📊 Focussing on Power Platform Architecture
 - 🎓 Engineering graduate